 HOW DO I GIVE TO HCA?

-The easiest way to give is with cash/check.
+The easiest way to give is with cash, check, or online donation.
 Your gift can be given as a one-time amount or payments can be scheduled throughout the year.
 All gifts are tax deductible in the year in which the gift was made.
 Ask your employer if the company provides an employee matching gift program which will double your gift to HCA.